thanhdat130298/SimpleBlog/README.md

 # Intro
 This project to improve my knowledge and challenges me to work with deadline.
 First of all, I am very grateful to the individual and organization that facilitated me to take this test.
 Although not fully functional to meet the deadline, I will still try to complete the work as complete as possible.
-Currently, 6:00 AM 28/11/2022, this project is not done with main requirements, there is some function was missing:
+Currently, 6:00 AM 28/11/2022, this project is not done with main requirements yet, there is some function was missing:
 1. Update post
 2. Filter, sort, search post
 3. Error handdling